cryptozero/building-ci-cd-pipeline/README.md

 * Output of streamed log files from deployed application
 ![webapp-logs](screenshots/webapp-logs.png)

+Optionally use locust to load test.

 ## Enhancements

 - Python version and pip modules need custom environments and setup to deploy correctly on current cloud environments.
 An update of application code, model and dependencies could improve DevOps experience.
 - Variability of Lab environments or standard account create several manual steps that could be automated on a standard deployment.
+- Integrate load testing to build workflow.

 ## Demo